This book, Travels with my Art, is a type of memoir.

-This book, Travels with my Art, explains that I’ve been a filmmaker all my life, both fiction and documentary, but I also painted and drew whenever I got the chance, which most people aren’t aware of.
+It explains that I’ve been a filmmaker all my life, both fiction and documentary, but shows that I also painted and drew whenever I got the chance, which most people aren’t aware of.

-Now many years later since I’ve kept virtually all the paintings I did in the Impressionist way, I’ve been able to put them together in this book to see what they add up to, to see what I’ve discovered.
+Now many years later since, I’ve kept virtually all the paintings I did in the Impressionist way.
+I’ve been able to put them together in this book to see what they add up to, to see what I’ve discovered.